reruo321/OS-Self-Study/_Appendix/File System/Link/README.md

 5. Hard Link

 ## Windows
-※ Note: The comparison is specific on NTFS links.
+※ Note: The comparison is specific on the **NTFS file system**.
+Some old Windows releases under Vista may be unable to use these NTFS links.

 | | Shortcut | Junction | Symbolic Link | Hard Link |
 |:-:|:-:|:-:|:-:|:-:|